crmlab-uab/251227_validated_genesets/kinases/docs/README.md

 # Kinase Validation and Curation

-This directory contains scripts, curated data, and documentation for the comprehensive validation and annotation of the mouse kinome.
+This directory contains scripts, curated data, and documentation for the comprehensive validation and annotation of the mouse source (kinase) list.

 - All R scripts are in `scripts/`
 - All documentation and reports are in `docs/`